Multi-State Information Sharing and Analysis Center

 How are proposals selected?

-This funding opportunity is restricted to the for Security Multi-State Information Sharing and Analysis Center (MS-ISAC).
+This continuation and supplemental funding opportunity is restricted to the Center for Internet Security, DHS Award Number 19PDMSI00004-01-00 as awarded via DHS NOFO: DHS-19-CISA-123-ISAC000001.
 Specific information on criteria for selecting proposals is identified in the funding opportunity announcement.

 How may assistance be used?

-Restricted to supporting the activities of the Multi-State Information Sharing and Analysis Center (MS-ISAC), involving engagement with State, Tribal and local governments.
+Restricted to supporting the activities of Security Operations Center and Information Sharing and Analysis Center, involving engagement with State, Local, Tribal and Territorial (SLTT) governments and Elections Infrastructure.
 Additional information concerning uses and restrictions is contained in the Funding Opportunity Announcement document or can be obtained from the administering program office identified in this announcement.
 Financial and nonfinancial assistance may be provided for the following: salaries, materials and supplies, equipment, travel, publication costs, subcontractor and supporting costs required for technical and other activities necessary to achieve the objective.
 Restrictions on use of funds will be identified in the funding opportunity announcement and award provisions.
 See Funding Opportunity Announcement.
 Refer to program guidance.

 What are the requirements after being awarded this opportunity?